 Always keep in mind that removing the popcorn ceiling produces a messy outcome so make sure to cover your appliances and furniture with plastic or newspapers.
 You should also point a fan outside the window because it will blow the dust away from your house.

-Spray the solution on the ceiling and then wait for about 20 minutes for it to soak through all of the layers of the popcorn texture coatings until it becomes soft but not too wet.
+Spray the solution on the ceiling and wait about 20 minutes for it to soak through all of the layers of the popcorn texture coatings until it becomes soft but not too wet.

 3) Start scraping off your textured ceiling.

-Once everything is removed let your ceiling dry completely.
+Once everything is removed, let your ceiling dry completely.

 Prepping your ceiling for paint

-Your next step is to skim coat your ceiling.
+Your next step is to skim-coat your ceiling.

 There will be some spots that have tears and nicks from scraping.

-After your patches are dry you can sand them and seal them using a PVA drywall primer.
+After your patches are dry, you can sand them and seal them using a PVA drywall primer.